smcps72/DKP-discord-bot/README.md

 - Copy the generated URL and paste it into your browser to invite the bot to your server.

 Once invited, the bot will automatically set up its channels.
 The Admin ⚙️ button will only be visible to server administrators by default.

+### Awarding DKP

+- Use `/award_dkp <member> <points> [reason]` to grant DKP to a single user.
+- The "Award DKP" button in a raid thread now includes a field for an optional target member.
+Leave it blank to adjust everyone in the raid voice channel.